civictechindex/CTI-website-backend/README.md

     docker-compose exec web python manage.py import_initial_data filename.csv
     ```

-### Running this project directly on your machine (no containers)
+#### Running this project directly on your machine (no containers)

 1. Create and activate a [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)
 2. Install the packages
 ``pip install -r requirements.txt``
+3. Create a .env file inside the `config` subdirectory.
+This .env file contains the the database credentials
+   your project will use.
+The contents of your .env file should be the following:

+    ```
+    POSTGRES_NAME='postgres'
+    POSTGRES_PASSWORD='postgres'
+    POSTGRES_USER='postgres'
+    POSTGRES_HOST='localhost'
+    ```
-3. Execute the following steps
+4. Execute the following steps

     ```
     python manage.py migrate